 - 5 ounces pecorino Romano cheese, cut into 1/4-inch chunks (1 cup)

 - 1/4 teaspoon finely ground black pepper

 - 1. Bring a medium saucepan of salted water to a boil.
-Prepare a bowl of ice water.
+Fill a large bowl halfway with ice water.
 Add the green beans to the pan and cook until vibrant green but still crisp, about 3 minutes.
 Drain and place in the ice water for 1 minute.
-Drain the beans.
+Drain the beans and pat them dry.

-- 3. In a serving bowl, combine the green beans, cannellini beans, Pecorino Romano cheese, parsley, salt, and pepper.
-Add the garlic-rosemary oil and toss until all the ingredients are coated.
+- 3. In a serving bowl, combine the green beans, cannellini beans, pecorino Romano, parsley, salt, and pepper.
+Add the oil mixture and gently toss until the ingredients are coated.
 Serve immediately.

 Hungry for more?
 Chow down on these:

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!